-The closing process will significantly change when the Consumer Financial Protection Bureau's fine rule for integrated mortgage disclosures goes into effect.
-The rule integrates forms required under the Truth-in-Lending Act (TILA) and Real Estate Settlement and Procedures Act (RESPA).
-A Loan Estimate will replace the current Good Faith Estimate and early TIL disclosure, while a Closing Disclosure will replace the HUD-1 and final TIL disclosure.
+The Consumer Financial Protection Bureau's TILA-RESPA Integrated Disclosures (TRID) rule integrates federal mortgage forms required under the Truth-in-Lending Act (TILA) and Real Estate Settlement and Procedures Act (RESPA).
+A Loan Estimate replaces the Good Faith Estimate and early TIL disclosure, while a Closing Disclosure replaces the HUD-1 and final TIL disclosure.

 ALTA's Land Title Institute has created a training DVD to help you prepare for the disclosures.
 The DVD includes six modules that will help you understand the disclosures, including an introduction, what led to the development of the new disclosures, a step-by-step explanation of the Loan Estimate and Closing Disclosure, a discussion on how business processes will change, walk through how business relationships will change and how data will be shared, and additional resources and next steps.